-Will contest Lok Sabha elections in 2019, says SP chief Akhilesh Yadav
+EVM glitches in SP, RLD strongholds dangerous trend for democracy, says Akhilesh Yadav

+Former Uttar Pradesh chief minister and Samajwadi Party chief Akhilesh Yadav on Tuesday became the latest politician from the opposition camp to press for elections using paper ballots.
+As faulty EVMs and VVPATs marred bypolls to Kairana Lok Sabha and Noorpur assembly seats on Monday, Akhilesh called it a “dangerous trend for democracy”.
+“Complaints in large numbers have been received of EVMs and VVPAT developing snags in areas where SP and RLD have good influence during yesterday’s polling…it seems as if this has been done as part of a design,” the SP chief said at a press conference.

-Former Uttar Pradesh Chief Minister and Samajwadi Party (SP) Chief Akhilesh Yadav on Tuesday announced that he will contest the upcoming 2019 Lok Sabha elections.
+Akhilesh also announced that he would contest the upcoming 2019 Lok Sabha elections.
 “I will contest Lok Sabha elections in 2019,” Yadav told reporters in Lucknow.

 Stating that the Central government had failed on all fronts, Akhilesh had on Saturday attacked the Narendra Modi administration on its fourth anniversary.
 He alleged that the four years of the BJP-led government at the Centre have come as “immense disappointment” to the people.
 “Raajneeti mein bhrashtachar ka khel, Banking system hua fail.
 Petrol, diesel ke daam uchhtam, Dollar ke mukable Rupee nyuntam.
 Desh se ghotalebaaz faraar, videshon me dikhave ka karaar.
 Menhgai pe GST ki maar.
 Dalit, gareeb, mahila par vaar.
 Kisan, berozgar, karobari behaal, Mubarak hon ye chaar saal (game of corruption in politics, banking system is failed… petrol and diesel price are at the highest, rupee price is at the lowest… Those involved in scams have left the country.
 There is the GST blow over inflation.
 Attack on Dalits, poor and women.
 Farmers, unemployed and businessmen are in pain… Congratulations on these four years),” he tweeted.